FRC 2025: Reefscape – Geyser

 FRC 2023: Charged Up – G-Rover

-In our latest competition, we presented our robot, G-Rover.
-This year marked a significant milestone for our team as we successfully implemented swerve drive technology into our robot for the first time.
-G-Rover boasted an arm capable of extending up to 36 inches, and a shoulder being able to rotate full 120 degrees.
-The wrist could pitch and twist simultaneously, allowing for precise movements and manipulation of objects across the field, which was a crucial part of the game.
+In the 2023 FRC competition, we presented our robot G-Rover.
+This year marked a significant milestone for our team as we successfully implemented swerve drive into our robot for the first time.
+G-Rover had an arm capable of extending up to 36 inches, and a shoulder being able to rotate full 120 degrees.
+The wrist could pitch and twist simultaneously, allowing for precise manipulation of objects across the field.

 FRC 2018: Power Up – Dead Pixel